 Here's a look at how Gibson's legendary electric guitars helped make them one of the best guitar brands in the world.

 The First Gibson Electric Guitar

 The company that would eventually become Gibson Guitar Corporation started out as The Gibson Mandolin and Guitar Manufacturing Company.
-It seems strange today, but early Gibson mandolins are highly sought after and collectable.
+It seems strange today, but early Gibson mandolins are highly sought after and collectible.
 Of course, you're here about the electric guitars and probably don't care much for mandolins.

 The first Gibson electric guitar was born in 1935.
-It was called the ES-150, and featured the first Gibson electric guitar pickup.
+It was called the ES-150 and featured the first Gibson electric guitar pickup.
 ES stood for Electric Spanish, and this prefix is still used on Gibson hollow and semi-hollow electric guitars today such as the ES-175 and ES-335.